Bairus7/Dados/README.md

 # Dados

-Es un script con el cual pones en el chat /dado y sale un numero aleatorio del 1 al 6
+This is a script which you put in the chat /dado and it gives you a random number between 1 and 6

+Script creted from:
+@Bairus7

+Discord:
+Bairus7#7352